 - Leveraging technology to assign work based on discrete projects rather than fixed roles, and utilising variable staffing models, which prepares the organisation to use nontraditional pools of talent, such as freelancers and gig workers.

 - Building agility into the framework to address changes in career structures and add competencies and roles, by either developing or buying the capability.

 What exactly is a career framework?

 A career framework is a single, dynamic platform that links vital HR processes, including workforce analytics, selection and retention, performance management, succession management, rewards, career management and development.
 By sharing the same infrastructure and establishing a common language, the processes come together to form a clear, comprehensive picture.
-The flexible nature of modern career frameworks enables organizations to respond with agility to changes and challenges in the marketplace.
+The flexible nature of modern career frameworks enables organisations to respond with agility to changes and challenges in the marketplace.

-The foundation of a career framework, the job architecture, defines the internal organization of jobs (that is, roles, career streams, job families, and subfamilies and titling) and supports job evolution over time.
+The foundation of a career framework, the job architecture, defines the internal organisation of jobs (that is, roles, career streams, job families, and subfamilies and titling) and supports job evolution over time.
 Job architectures often serve as the scaffolding for salary structures.